 NZX Limited accepts no responsibility for any statement in this investor presentation.
 NZX Limited is a licensed market operator and the NZX Debt Market is a licensed market under the Financial Markets Conduct Act 2013.

 Important Notice and Disclaimer

 Local Government Sector Update

-LGFA Update LGFA Debt Market Activity Appendices
+LGFA Update LGFA Debt Market Activity and Consideration of Bond Offer Appendices